liannette/ipresto_v2/README.md

 ## Dependencies

 iPRESTO is build in python3.6.
-It requires hmmscan and some python packages:
-* Biopython
-* gensim
-* networkx
-* numpy
-* pandas
-* statsmodels
+It requires the HMMER suit (http://hmmer.org/), as well as some python packages.
+Python packages can be easily installed with pip or setup.py.